eagronin/market-basket-prepare/README.md

 It appears that the groups with and w/o CustomerIDs are statistically significantly different from one another along each dimension that we tested.
 Invoices in the group w/o CustomerIDs have substantially longer lists of items with larger amounts spent per invoice and are issued at a later time during the day.
 Therefore, simply removing samples with missing CustomerID from the data may introduce bias into our analysis.

 However, if InvoiceNo matches CustomerID closely, then we can use InvoiceNo when CustomerID is missing.
-As we have seen earlier, each ID (i.e., CustomerID/Date combination) corresponds to precisely one InvoiceNo on most of the days, even though not on all days.
+As we have seen in Figure 2, each ID (i.e., CustomerID/Date combination) corresponds to precisely one InvoiceNo on most of the days, even though not on all days.
 Let's see how many shopping sessions we are going to misclassify as multiple sessions while in fact they would be combined into a smaller number of shopping sessions if CustomerID was available.

 First let's check the fraction of CustomerIDs that are missing in the dataset: